2graphic/graph-interpreter/design_document.md

 1. User creates and saves a subgraph in a particular file.
 2. User creates a new graph saved to a separate file.
 3. User selects the file created in step 1 and selects to import it into the current graph.
+See the Files Panel sketch.
 4. Sinap imports the content of the previous into the current graph.
 5. A single black box component is displayed for the imported component.
 5. User connects input edges and output edges going to and from the subgraph.